-Bentz worked with Purdue's Jason Weiss on the definitive review* of internal curing, a technique to extend the life and durability of concrete by distributing an extra supply of water uniformly throughout the concrete in absorbent materials that are mixed in with the cement and aggregate that make up concrete.
-(See the March, 2011, NIST Tech Beat story, "High-Tech Concrete Technology Has a Famous Past.")
+Bentz worked with Purdue's Jason Weiss on the definitive review of internal curing, a technique to extend the life and durability of concrete by distributing an extra supply of water uniformly throughout the concrete in absorbent materials that are mixed in with the cement and aggregate that make up concrete.
+(See "High-Tech Concrete Technology Has a Famous Past.")

 One of the most important effects of internal curing is to make the concrete more resistant to early-age cracking, Bentz says.
 This is especially important for concrete bridge decks, where such cracks allow winter deicing salts to more rapidly infiltrate the concrete and attack steel reinforcing bars.